CMagnac/CMagnac-first-blog/_posts/2022-10-16-scrap-and-load-1.md

 ---
 layout: post
-title: A simple WebScraper in Python
+title: Coding a web-scraper with Python
 date: 2022-10-16 10:00:09 +0200
 categories: programming
-image: scrape1.jpg
+image: post_2.jpg
-caption: <a href="https://fr.freepik.com/vecteurs-libre/programmeur-travaillant-code-developpement-web-ingenieur-programmation-python-php-java-script-ordinateur_14723889.htm#query=python&position=9&from_view=search&track=sph">Image by svstudioart</a> on Freepik
+caption: <a href="https://fr.freepik.com/vecteurs-libre/programmeur-travaillant-code-developpement-web-ingenieur-programmation-python-php-java-script-ordinateur_14723889.htm#query=python&position=9&from_view=search&track=sph">Image by svstudioart</a>
 ---
 The idea of writing this post came up with a question: How to gather informations about HSK1 using python ?